Drag13/articles/SyncGitAndAzure/article.md

 This will instruct Azure to execute build.cmd file after you commit something new to the repository.
 And there, you can do whatever you want.
 It is pure command line file that can do almost everything you need.
 Isn't this cool?

 So we can write our own deployment script or modify existed one.
 But if we will do this manually it will take some time and be not very efficient.
 Now it's time for [Kudu](https://github.com/projectkudu/kudu).Under the hood, Azure uses it to sync your code and your publish folder.
 So we also can use Kudu for our needs.
-Grab [build.cmd](test) file from my repository and let's take a look at it.
+Grab [build.cmd](https://github.com/Drag13/articles/blob/master/SyncGitAndAzure/example/build.cmd) file from my repository and let's take a look at it.

 Default build.cmd contains few sections.

 * Check prerequisitions (node must be installed)
 * Set variables most important for us is DEPLOYMENT_TARGET
-* Build steps (not defined in original Kudu script)
+* Build steps (not defined in original Kudu script but already created here)
-* Deployment
+* Deployment process
 * Error logging section

 So as you see all is quite simple.
 What do we need is to create new step to build our project and modify deployment script to put artifacts in the proper place.